 20 Ferguson, A.A., Minow, M., Sarat, A., & Scarry, E. (2000) Bad boys: Public Schools in the Making of Black Masculinity.
 Ann Arbor: University of Michigan Press.

 21 Levine, A., & Scheiber, L. (2010).
 Unequal Fortunes: Snapshots from the South Bronx.
-New York, New York: Teachers College Press o produce this document, we have conducted several strands of research and community conversations that included Deep Center's youth leaders, staff members, and board members, as well as dozens of community stakeholders such as organizers, elders, Civil Rights Era leaders, parents and guardians, juvenile court judges, elected officials, social workers, school counselors, public school teachers, experts on race and educational reform, legal aid attorneys, business people, and academic researchers.
-We also enlisted advice and feedback from national experts, including staff members of Dignity in Schools, Education Justice Research and Organizing Collaborative at New York University's Metropolitan Center for Research on Equity and the Transformation of Schools, Forward Promise, Georgia Appleseed Center for Law and Justice, Georgia Budget and Policy Institute, MDC, PolicyLink, Southern Center for Human Rights, Southern Economic Advancement Project, University of Georgia's College of Education, and the Urban Institute.
-The participants reflected the communities with whom Deep Center works and diverse funds of formal and organic knowledge about our histories, our identities, and our accomplishments and challenges.
-These conversations happened across Savannah's many silos, centered the experiences of people most impacted by the issues described here, and-from the start-aimed at generating actionable solutions intended to make Savannah a more just and equitable place.
+New York, New York: Teachers College Press o produce this document, we have conducted several strands of research and community conversations that included Deep Center's youth leaders, staff members, and board members as well as dozens of community stakeholders such as organizers, elders, Civil Rights Era leaders, parents and guardians, juvenile court judges, elected officials, social workers, school counselors, public school teachers, experts on race and educational reform, legal aid attorneys, business leaders, and academic researchers.
+We also solicited advice and feedback from national experts, including staff members of Dignity in Schools, Education Justice Research and Organizing Collaborative at New York University's Metropolitan Center for Research on Equity and the Transformation of Schools, Forward Promise, Georgia Appleseed Center for Law and Justice, Georgia Budget and Policy Institute, MDC, PolicyLink, Southern Center for Human Rights, Southern Economic Advancement Project, University of Georgia's College of Education, and the Urban Institute.
+The participants reflected the communities with whom Deep Center works and diverse represented sources of formal and organic knowledge about our histories, identities, accomplishments and challenges.
+These conversations happened across Savannah's many silos, were grounded by the experiences of people most impacted by the issues described here, and-from the start-were aimed at generating actionable solutions intended to make Savannah a more just and equitable place.

 22 Bottiani, J. H., Bradshaw, C. P., & Mendelson, T. (2017).
-A multilevel examination of racial disparities in high school discipline: Black and white adolescents' perceived equity, school belonging, and adjustment problems.
-Journal of Educational Psychology, 109(4), 532-545. doi: 10.1037/edu0000155
+A multilevel examination of racial disparities in high school discipline: Black and white adolescents' $perceived\ equity,\ school\ belonging,\ and\ adjustment\ problems.\ \textit{Journal of Educational Psychology},\ 109(4),\ 532-545.\ doi:\ 10.1037/edu0000155$